-1. Follow sections E3 on page 26 and E4 on page 26 to remove the glass, infill, burners.

-2. On the inside of the firebox, slightly loosen the firebox liner bracket (shaded in the diagram below) by loosening-not removing-the screws (circled in the diagram below, quantity may differ with model).
+- 1. Follow sections E3 on page 24, E4 on page 25, and E9 on page 34 to remove the glass, infill, burners, and bottom trim bracket. - 2.
+On the inside of the firebox, slightly loosen the firebox liner bracket (shaded in the diagram below) by loosening-not removing-the 3 screws (circled in the diagram below, quantity may differ with model).